PyLink/PyLink/docs/technical/README.md

 ### Introduction

-PyLink aims to be a modular, plugin-based IRC PseudoService framework.
+PyLink is an a modular, plugin-based IRC PseudoService framework.
 It uses swappable protocol modules and a hook-based system for calling plugins, allowing them to function regardless of the IRCd used.

 <img src="core-structure.png" width="50%" height="50%">